-Are all interns going directly into full-time local church ministry?
+Are all interns going directly into full-time local Church ministry?

 There are many previous interns who have moved into full time ministry from internships:

-- Matthew McEwen is an Ordained Minister and is appointed Pastor at Holt FMC in Mount Albert, ON.
+- Rev. Matthew McEwen is an Ordained Minister and is appointed Pastor at Holt FMC in Mount Albert, ON.
 Matthew is also an instructor for one of the FMCiC foundational courses.

-- Chris Payk is an Ordained Minister and his wife Terri is a Commissioned Minister.
+- Rev. Chris Payk is an Ordained Minister and his wife Terri is a Commissioned Minister.
 Both Chris and Terri are currently in active missionary service in Taiwan.

-Some interns have not finished school yet; others are working in unpaid positions in local FM churches and tracking for credentialled ministry in the FMCiC; and still others completed internships and then have remained as active lay leaders in their local churches.
+Some interns have not finished school yet; others are working in unpaid positions in local FM churches and tracking for credentialed ministry in the FMCiC; and still others completed internships and then have remained as active lay leaders in their local churches.

 FMCiC-sponsored Internship – First Steps:

-3. Begin the dialogue between the local church supervising pastor and the intern candidate.
+1. Dialogue begins between the local church supervising pastor and the intern candidate.

 Requirements: Local Church

-- Will secure adequate/average room and board for the intern as a minimum form of remuneration, if applicable
+- will secure adequate/average room and board for the intern as a minimum form of remuneration, if applicable